-The Provost's Award, Dean's Award, Distinguished Scholar Award, and Aquinas Scholar Award, based on a combination of ACT /SAT score and high school GPA, are awarded to first-time, full-time college freshmen.
-Eligibility for these scholarships is nullified if a recipient receives the President's Scholarship or Vice President's Scholarship.
-Awards range from \$1,000-\$4,000 annually and are renewable for up to four years if a minimum GPA of 2.75 is maintained with full-time attendance.
+The Provost's Award and Dean's Award, based on a combination of ACT /SAT score and high school GPA, are awarded to first-time, full-time college freshmen.
+Awards range from \$3,000-\$4,000 annually and are renewable for up to four years if a minimum GPA of 2.75 is maintained with full-time attendance.